 TextBook is designed to look great on any kind of device — from mobile phones to desktop computers.

 TextBook includes a Custom Menu in the header, which can be configured by going to Customize → Menus.
-Pro tip: Use the menu item description to provide additional details about the links in your menu.
+Pro tip: Use the menu item description field when adding/editing a menu item to provide additional details about the links in your menu.
+If this field isn’t visible in your menus you can enable the field following the Advanced Menu Settings guide.

 TextBook displays a social links menu that uses icons in both the header and footer to connect your readers to your social media profiles, like Twitter and Facebook.